mattsigal/matthewsigal/content/talk/Belliveau2017-05.md

 +++
 date = "2017-06-09"
-title = "The big picture: Visualizing issues of post-secondary education access" abstract = "" event = "Poster presented at the Canadian Psychological Association (with Arlie Belliveau and Laura Ball)" event_url = ""
+title = "Reevaluating the Essen Climate Evaluation Schema" abstract = "" event = "Poster presented at the Canadian Psychological Association (with Arlie Belliveau and Laura Ball)" event_url = ""